joseesco24/postgres_dockerized_db/readme.md

-# Postgres Users Db
+# Postgres Users DB

-A really simple postgres users dockerized db that is easy to modify and use to make a easy develop start
+A really simple postgres users dockerized DB that is easy to modify and use to make a easy develop start

+**Note:** The users data was generated using [mockaroo](https://www.mockaroo.com/)

 <br/>